-Falkland Islands - Understanding the Value of Land-based Tourists 2019
+Understanding the Value of Land-based Tourists in the Falkland Islands 2019

-Tourism has become an important part of the Falkland Islands’ economy which accounted for 4.3% of its GDP in 2016, an increase from 3.6% in 2014.
+Tourism has become an important part of the Falkland Islands’ economy, and accounted for 4.3% of its GDP in 2016, an increase from 3.6% in 2014.
 Government statistics follow United Nations World Tourism Organization (UNWTO) definitions and categorise visitors into leisure, visiting friends and relatives (VFR), business and transit.
 The 2017 Annual Tourism Report shows that there were 57,496 cruise visitors and 1,884 land-based leisure tourists for the 2017/18 season, both up on the previous year.
 Cruise ship passengers spent an average of £56.41 whilst on the Islands, amounting to an expenditure of £3.2 million.
 This report discusses methods for describing and assessing the value of land-based tourists to the Falkland Islands.

 Resource type Publication